 Canada’s energy sector is also poised to create new engineering disciplines.
 As the largest companies in the oil sands industry work to reach net zero emissions by 2050, engineers with energy and environmental expertise will be in high demand.

 Employers must keep pace by understanding the skills and qualifications that each new discipline requires.
 Companies must develop a plan to reevaluate current engineering jobs and evolve them to accommodate emerging roles.
 This step will ensure that businesses continuously seek candidates with the right skill sets.

 evolving regulatory landscape

-As if recovering from a global pandemic was not enough, employers must keep in mind the growing trend of the evolving regulatory landscape.
+Employers must keep in mind the growing trend of the evolving regulatory landscape.
 Government agencies at the federal, provincial and territorial levels are consistently changing engineering-related regulations.
-It’s up to each individual company to track these changes and ensure compliance within all business practices or risk hefty fines.
+It’s up to each company to track these changes and ensure compliance with all business practices — or risk hefty fines.

 This is one emerging trend that requires highly skilled and experienced engineers.
-It’s crucial to seek out candidates that have experience interpreting and implementing governmental regulations to protect the public and business interests.
+It’s crucial to seek out candidates with experience interpreting and implementing governmental regulations to protect public and business interests.

 discover how randstad can help your company navigate compensation challenges.read the article